-Last updated on March 28th, 2025 at 02:36 pm
+Last updated on October 29th, 2025 at 11:49 am

-This post may contain affiliate links.
+This post may contain affiliate links at no extra cost to you.
+Thank you for your support!
 Find out more in the affiliate disclosure.

 Did you know that people can spend an entire day a week online?

-If that made you curious about a social media but don’t know where to start?
-Don’t worry because I’ve simplified it into 5 easy steps to help you get started.
+If that made you curious about social media, but you don’t know where to start?

-How social media negatively impacts mental health
+How social media can negatively impact mental health

 The negative impact of social media on your mental health